Attention Fall 2020 Applicants: An additional date for the CASPer test has been added on January 26, 2020 @ 13 00 ET

 Entrance requirements for September 2020

 The Department of Communication Sciences and Disorders at the University of Alberta has implemented two (2) new entrance requirements beginning with admissions in September 2019:

 Admissions is a FOUR STEP process to ensure documents arrive in the department on time.

 Starting November 1, 2019, you can start your application for the Fall 2020 term by logging into the Apply Grad Admin Portal.

-A non-rfundable, mandatory $100 application fee is required BEFORE your application is officially submitted.
+A non-refundable, mandatory $100 application fee is required BEFORE your application is officially submitted.
 The department cannot review your application until the application fee has been paid.

-All "in-progress" applications will be deleted after 21 days (can request an additional 7 days for a total of 28 days), or the deadline date of February 1, 2019 at 11:59pm, whichever comes first.
+All "in-progress" (unpaid) applications will be deleted after 21 days (can request an additional 7 days for a total of 28 days), or the deadline date of February 1, 2020 at 11:59pm, whichever comes first.